Hedman scores in OT, Lightning beat Hurricanes 4-3

 Noah Hanifin, Derek Ryan and Jay McClement scored for Carolina, and Eddie Lack stopped 12 shots.
 The Hurricanes are 1-5-3 in their last nine.

-Hedman lifted a shot over Lack during the extra session.
+Hedman lifted a shot over Lack during a 2-on-1 during the extra session.
 Kucherov got his second assist on the play, and has 12 points over the last four games.

 Kucherov gave Tampa Bay a 3-2 lead at 15:18 of the third, and McClement tied it with 2:37 left on Carolina's seventh short-handed goal of the season.